The Birds and the Cats

 "Try'nd, no!"
 Ash cried, tears now rolling down her face, "where did that Hawk come from?" she asked in desperation, hoping there were no others.

 "Heads up Iné," called Ayàvi from above, and dropped Ruszinés sword through the tip of the Prism giving him just enough time to roll away, through the mud and to safety.
-The sword landed upright in the oozing flow and the lightning crackled around it, with the gem of the hilt seeming to absorb it until there was no more.
+The sword landed upright in the oozing flow, the lightning crackled around it, and the gem in the hilt absorbed it until there was no more.

-His eyes darted to Rusziné, then to Ayàvi, then to the sword.
+Jaridà's eyes darted to Rusziné, then to Ayàvi and then to the sword.
 He could see Rusziné making moves to reclaim the sword and with it some element of self-defence.

 It was then he saw what Ash was doing just outside of his former captain's field of vision.